Our Standards of Practice

 Science points to three principles that can guide us in helping children and families thrive (Center on the Developing Child at Harvard University).
 These principles include: supporting responsive relationships, strengthening core life skills, and reducing sources of stress.
 At Charles Hall, we believe that if we focus on these principles when working with families, we have a better chance of creating connection and building hope.
 More specifically, we can teach and guide families in:

 - How to build core life skills, and

 - How to name the stressors in their lives and prioritize what is needed to change these stressors and/or their negative impact.

-Our child-centered approach focuses on building three capacities in youth:
+Our child-centered approach focuses on building three capacities in children and youth:

 - Inner connection to others

 - Feelings management

 Our inclusion of families focuses on realizing the importance of: